 The Neighborhood Council system enables meaningful civic participation for all Angelenos and serves as a voice for improving government responsiveness to local communities and their needs.
 We are an advisory body to the City of Los Angeles, comprised of stakeholder volunteers who are devoted to the mission of improving our communities.
-The Sherman Oaks Neighborhood Council was created via charter (Charter § 900) with the goal to promote more citizen participation in government and make government more responsive to local needs.
+The Sherman Oaks Neighborhood Council was created via charter in 2002 (Charter § 900) with the goal to promote more citizen participation in government and make government more responsive to local needs.
 The Charter further provides that “neighborhood councils shall include representatives of the many diverse interests in communities and shall have an advisory role on issues of concern to the neighborhood.”

 Harold Shapiro, Chair

 The SONC Outreach Committee meets each month on the 3rd Tuesday.
 Please see the Calendar for all SONC meeting announcements.
 Please see the Council (Board) Members and Officers page for the current Council member's photos and biographies.

 If you would like to receive all the Sherman Oaks Neighborhood Council and committee meeting agendas delivered via email simply go to EmpowerLA.org; click on “Neighborhood Councils”, on the drop-down menu choose Neighborhood Council Agendas, fill in your name and email address, check the box for Sherman Oaks, then click “subscribe.”
 That’s all there is to it!

 January 2023 SONC Outreach Committee Meeting

 September 2022 SONC Outreach Committee Meeting

 June 2022 SONC Outreach Committee Meeting